DavidStrausz/cordova-plugin-live-ocr/README.md

-# Cordova plugin for live OCR recognition using native [Tesseract](https://github.com/tesseract-ocr/tesseract) libary - For Android and iOS
+# Cordova plugin for live OCR recognition using native [Tesseract](https://github.com/tesseract-ocr/tesseract) library - For Android and iOS

 ## Integration in Ionic 2 project